andikadirmayuda/andikadirmayuda/README.md

-* 🌍  I'm based in the Jungle
+* 🌍  I'm based in the IDN
 * 🧠  I'm learning looking for the right path
-* 🤝  I'm open to collaborating on Progress
+* 🤝  I'm open to collaborating
 <!--* ✉️  You can contact me at [andikadirmayuda21@mhs.mdp.ac.id](mailto:andikadirmayuda21@mhs.mdp.ac.id)-->

 <!--<a href="https://www.twitter.com/Ngaatau_" target="_blank" rel="noreferrer"><img